-Christa enjoys working with horses of all levels to develop their confidence, fitness, balance and a passion for their job through classical ideas and the traditions of Californio Bridlehorse development.
+Christa enjoys working with horses of all levels to develop their confidence, fitness, balance and their passion for their job through classical ideas and the use of balance and signal as used in the traditions of Californio Bridlehorse development.

 CHA Certified Equine Facility Manager: Level 4

 Working with horses was not something that Christa ever decided to do.
 It wasn't really a choice but more like her life's path.
 For as long as she can remember, she's felt drawn to the beauty, power and grace of the horse, starting out at just 3 or 4 years old.
 Once she got a taste for time in the saddle, that was it, she was hooked for life!